 What it works: A metabolic conditioning exercise like this builds core and upper-body strength simultaneously.

 Pushup Bent-Over Rows – How to do it: Place a pair of dumbbells about shoulder-width apart on the floor.
 Grab the handles and position yourself at the top of a pushup position.
 Lower your body to the floor and then press back up.
 Jump feet outside of hands and lift chest slightly, knees still bent.
 Then, pull elbows back towards ribs.
-Place dumbbells back on floor and return to start.
+Place dumbbells back on the floor and return to start.
 That’s one rep.